mongodb/terraform-provider-mongodbatlas/internal/service/advancedclustertpf/README.md

 ## Changes in advancedcluster that needs to be added here
 (list changes done in advancedcluster which couldn't also be done here at that moment)

+- `pinned_fcv` attribute was a recently added attribute in `advanced_cluster`.
+It has been defined in new tpf schema but we need to make sure implementation is also present.